Treyson-Grange/DroneCones/Drone_Cones_Requirements.md

 ### App Security:
 *   Have logins and user authentication (email and password)
-*   Save login information for sending email about marking stuff for customers company
+*   Save login information for sending email about marketing stuff for customers company

 ## Business requirements:
 *   Must be able to stock/keey track of toppings, ice cream, cones